Tikam02/Security-Guide/WebDev-Sec/CORS/readme.md

 ## What is CORS?

+- Web pages are under the restrictions of same-origin policy, which means scripts contained in a web page cannot access data in another page with different origin.

 - Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to tell browsers to give a web application running at one origin, access to selected resources from a different origin.
 A web application executes a cross-origin HTTP request when it requests a resource that has a different origin (domain, protocol, or port) from its own.

 > An example of a cross-origin request: the front-end JavaScript code served from https://domain-a.com uses XMLHttpRequest to make a request for https://domain-b.com/data.json.